Somatic Experiencing

 • Yes.
 Somatic Experiencing was specifically developed to address the way trauma lives in the body, which makes it well-suited for both single-incident PTSD and complex or developmental trauma.
 Many of the high-achieving women I work with carry complex trauma from childhood, including growing up with a parent who had undiagnosed mental health challenges or substance use issues.
 Somatic Experiencing, especially when integrated with EMDR and IFS in the intensive format, can help resolve trauma that talk therapy alone has not been able to reach.

-• In my practice, somatic Experiencing is integrated into my intensive format rather than offered as a standalone weekly session.
+• In my practice, Somatic Experiencing is integrated into my intensive format rather than offered as a standalone weekly session.
 Your journey starts with a free 45-minute consultation where I learn about your goals and provide an estimated treatment plan.
 On your first intensive day, we begin by identifying key goals, resources, and limiting beliefs before moving into processing.
 I guide you into body awareness gradually, at a pace that feels safe, so you are never overwhelmed.

 • The four primary trauma responses are fight, flight, freeze, and fawn.
 Fight and flight are active responses where your body mobilizes energy to confront or escape a threat.
 Freeze is when your system shuts down because neither fighting nor running felt safe.
 Fawn is when you learned to survive by people-pleasing and prioritizing others' needs over your own.
 Many high-achieving women I work with are deeply familiar with fawn and flight, often showing up as perfectionism, over-functioning, and a relentless drive to keep everyone around them comfortable, often at their own expense.

-• While basic body awareness practices can be helpful on your own, somatic Experiencing as a therapeutic modality is most effective and safest when guided by a trained practitioner.
+• While basic body awareness practices can be helpful on your own, Somatic Experiencing as a therapeutic modality is most effective and safest when guided by a trained practitioner.
 The process involves working with your nervous system's survival responses, and having a skilled clinician hold space, track what is happening, and pace the work is what allows deep processing to happen without retraumatization.
 This is especially important for complex or developmental trauma, where the layers of stored material need careful, attuned attention.

 • Traditional talk therapy primarily works with thoughts, narratives, and cognitive understanding.
 Somatic Experiencing works with the body's physical sensations, survival energy, and nervous system responses.
 Many of the driven, high-achieving women I see have spent years gaining insight through talk therapy and still feel stuck.
 That is because the patterns they are trying to change live in the body, not just the mind.
 Somatic Experiencing bridges that gap by helping you process trauma where it is actually stored.